 Dutch scaleup Laser Precision Solutions develops laser technology solutions for track maintenance.
 The scaleup’s product, LaserTrain, addresses the low railhead adhesion issue that causes train delays due to autumn leaf deposits on the track.
 TriboMeter is another solution to measure real-time friction between the track and the train enabling the optimization of acceleration and energy consumption.
 By improving traction, the solutions reduce train delays and cancellations, as well as improve overall rail safety.

 The use of big data in the railway sector paves the way for train communication, predictive analytics, asset management, passenger information systems, and data management platforms.
 By deploying smart railway sensors, millions of data points are gathered and analyzed to further improve the safety, security, and reliability of rail infrastructure.
 The ability to predict failures further allows rail operators to plan repairs, increasing the availability of rail.
-Startups and scaleups are developing IoT sensors to collect data for almost every facet of rail infrastructure, including railcars, tracks, and signaling units.
+Startups and scaleups are developing IoT sensors to collect data for rail infrastructure, including railcars, tracks, and signaling units.

 Raildiary – Project Management System